therealnv6/rekt/README.md

   * Lightweight, not-bloated: REKT does what it has to do - handle redis messaging, nothing else.
   * Despite being lightweight, it still has an easy-to-use API, primarily focusing on making the life of kotlin developers easier.
   * It's less than `2000` lines of code (including README)!
 Whereas, for example [jedis](https://github.com/redis/jedis) has `92000` lines of code, and [lettuce-core](https://github.com/lettuce-io/lettuce-core) has a whopping `215000` lines of code!
+  * REKT does not use any external libraries, just Java and Kotlin STD lib!

 # Features
 * Basic in-memory cache (`HSET`, `SET`, `HGET`, `GET`, `HGETALL`, etc.)